 LMTX™, TauRx's second-generation Tau Aggregation Inhibitor (TAI), offers a major advance over existing treatments for Alzheimer’s, which only transiently address the symptoms and cannot slow disease progression.
 LMTX™ acts by reducing levels of aggregated or misfolded Tau proteins, which are associated with the progressive neurodegeneration of Alzheimer’s disease.
 LMTX™ shares the same active ingredient (methylthioninium (MT)) and mode of action as rember®, TauRx’s first generation TAI, but is designed to have improved bioavailability and tolerability.
 Phase 2 clinical trials of rember® showed a 90% reduction in the rate of Alzheimer’s progression over 2 years.
 These results provided the first clinical demonstration that a new therapy targeting protein aggregation could dramatically reduce the rate of progression of this deadly disease.

 The LMTX™ family also has activity against synuclein aggregation, another protein misfolding disorder leading to Parkinson’s disease, offering potential for development in this indication as well.

 The Phase 2 clinical trial results reported by Professor Claude Wischik and colleagues at the University of Aberdeen suggest that a treatment based on Tau aggregation pathology could delay the progression of cognitive decline in mild to moderate Alzheimer’s.
 This is being further validated in several large Phase 3 clinical trials.

-If you are a patient, caregiver, or family member of someone with Alzheimer's and interested in either learning more or participating, click here or below to take a short survey and become registered for notifications when future updates and information are available.
-(Please note that this information is then managed by a third-party, MediciGlobal.)
+If you are a patient, caregiver, or family member of someone with Alzheimer's and interested in learning more, click the link below to find a clinical research study site near you.
+(Please note that this information is managed by a third-party, MediciGlobal.)